 OT might be restorative, or teach new skills.
 OTs can be found in schools, hospitals, clinics, rehabilitation centers, daycares, home therapy and many other places.

-Click HERE to find out ten fun facts about occupational therapists you can share with your staff.
 Add these occupational therapy coloring pages to your OT month awareness packet!

 Occupational Therapy Coloring Pages